WLCB/archive/pages/Projects/metzerott_formatted.md

 That same night Susan Price quietly and peacefully faded out of life.
 She had borne sorrow and pain enough; had she helped any one to be good?
 It would have been hard to judge of so blank and colorless a life.
 She had never seemed other than a pale reflection of her sister, even her love and loyalty to whom had been too instinctive and shadow-like to appear other than a thing of course.

-"I'll try to live without you, Sue," said Sally, looking down on the cold, placid face."I'll try to live without you, and, since the Lord has taken you, I s'pose I kin, *now*!
+"I'll try to live without you, Sue," said Sally, looking down on the cold, placid face.
+"I'll try to live without you, and, since the Lord has taken you, I s'pose I kin, *now*!
 But when we was poor and starvin', Sue, I couldn't of, I know I couldn't; and it'll be a long day, sister, until I see you again."

 And this was Susan Price's sole funeral oration.

 <hr><p class="pagenum"><sup>Page 145</sup></p>

-## BOOK II. {#bk2ch1}
+## BOOK II.

 ### ALTRUISM.

 <hr><p class="pagenum"><sup>[Page 146 blank]</sup></p>

 <hr>
-<button class="btn btn-secondary btn-lg iframebutton" id="b147" data-src="https://archive.org/stream/metzerottshoe00woodrich/page/147/mode/1up" onclick="loadFrame(this)" data-iframe="frame147>Page 147 • click to view</button>
+<button class="btn btn-secondary btn-lg iframebutton" id="b147" data-src="https://archive.org/stream/metzerottshoe00woodrich/page/147/mode/1up" onclick="loadFrame(this)" data-iframe="frame147">Page 147 • click to view</button>
 <iframe style="display: none" id="frame147" scrolling="no" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

 <p style="margin-top:2cm;"></p>